An Introduction to Trinitarian Faith

 To study Trinitarian theology in greater depth, we recommend the following resources:

 Grace Communion International has hundreds of helpful articles that address Christian belief and practice.
-Following is a list of articles (with web addresses noted) that unpack key aspects of GCI’s Trinitarian, Christ-centered theology.
+Here are articles that unpack key aspects of GCI’s Trinitarian, Christ-centered theology:

 GCI video programs

 - Speaking of Life.
-This online program presents short messages by Dr. Joseph Tkach, GCI president, on biblical topics from a Trinitarian perspective.
-View or download these programs at www.speakingoflife.org.
+This online program presents short messages by Dr. Joseph Tkach, GCI president, and Dr. Greg Williams, GCI vice president, on biblical topics from a Trinitarian perspective.

 - Michael Jinkins, Invitation to Theology (InterVarsity, 2001; 278 pages)